 A-League: Brisbane Roar v Central Coast

-Brisbane Roar host Central Coast Mariners in Round 27 of the 2013-14 A-League season at Suncorp Stadium on Saturday April 12.
+Brisbane Roar and the Central Coast Mariners will meet in Round 17 of the 2013-14 A-League season at Suncorp Stadium on Sunday, February 2 at 5pm AEDT.

 Head-to-head: